citation-file-format/citation-file-format/schema-guide.md

 - type: [`definitions.url`](#definitionsurl)
 - required: false

-The URL to the software or dataset in a repository (when the repository is neither a source code repository nor a build artifact repository).
+The URL of the software or dataset in a repository (when the repository is neither a source code repository nor a build artifact repository).

 Usage example: